Relationships. We all have them. Sometimes we want more of them, sometimes we want less of them.

 Professor of psychology, John Gottman, shares the principles for successful marriage, culled from his years of longitudinal research on couples.

-Practical workbook for understanding and improving assertiveness.
+Practical workbook for understanding and improving assertiveness, now in its 2nd edition.

 How to understand your children’s misbehaviour and elicit their cooperation.